MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 That will:

 - Print a tweet immediately when it happens and then return `None`, which will keep the stream alive.
-- It will **disconnect** when throttled by rate limiting by returning `False`.
+- **Disconnect** when throttled by rate limiting by returning `False`.
 Rate limiting is not measure as requests in a window like the search API, which means you can get a high volume of tweets in realtime.
 Read the [Rate limits](policies.md#rate-limits) section on the Twitter Policies page for more info.

 ?> Some people name this class as `_StdOutListener`.